MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/howto-troubleshoot-upn-changes.md

 Learn more about [Microsoft Entra deployment plans](~/architecture/deployment-plans.md).

-We recommend you create a procedure to change UPNs for individual users that includes documentation about known issues and workarounds.
-See the following sections for more information.
+We recommend you create a procedure to change UPNs for individual users.
+Include documentation about known issues and workarounds.
+For more information, see the following sections.

 ## SaaS and LoB apps issues